Hanyu-Shi/sixs90/README.md

 **Usage**

 * There are two main functions, main.f90 and mainlutaero.f90.
-The Makefile in sixs90 folder is recommend, or just compile them separately in IDE.
+The Makefile in sixs90 folder is recommended, or just compile them separately in IDE.

 **Attention**
 * Although the code is in free form style, many statements are written using old syntax.
 You can help improve and extend this code.